dnanexus/wdlTools/doc/Style.md

         * Specify file names explicitly when there are a small number of output files
         * When using `glob()` to return an array of files, write your command block to place the output files in a separate directory, to avoid accidentally selecting additional files
 * Runtime
-    * Be explicit about resource requirements if they are known; e.g. if a single CPU is required, specify `cpu: 1` rather than omitting `cpu`.∑∑
+    * Be explicit about resource requirements if they are known; e.g. if a single CPU is required, specify `cpu: 1` rather than omitting `cpu`.